Introduction to the Juvenile Mental Health Court

 Most of the youth who are part of the JMHC are kids who have fallen through every crack in every system, and are now in trouble with the law as well.

-Being part of this extraordinary team allows for a rare opportunity to collaborate with many different professionals with varying perspectives, ensuring the youth are provided with a well thought-out set of services tailored to their individual needs.
+During our tenure with JMHC, we had the honor of connecting with over 600 youth and families and attended hundreds of IEP (Individualized Education Program) and other education-related meetings advocating for the youths’ needs.
+Being part of this extraordinary team allowed for a rare opportunity to collaborate with many different professionals with varying perspectives, ensuring the youth were provided with a well-thought-out set of services tailored to their individual needs.
+Cross-collaboration with county offices of education, local school districts, probation, regional centers, residential care facilities, mental health providers and other entities committed to serving youth allowed us to foster connections and create more comprehensive support networks.
 Identifying the youths’ often complicated needs and connecting them with the supports and services that can best address those needs, often gives the families a renewed sense of hope and the support the youth need to become productive citizens who contribute positively to their communities.